-Fiona Tuck is passionate about nutrition and skin and has over 25 years of experience in the skincare and wellness industry and is known in the media as the 'myth buster' of the nutrition world.
-Fiona is an accomplished Business Woman, Author, Nutritional Medicine Practitioner, Skincare Expert, member of the British Dermatological Nursing Group and an accredited member of the Australian Traditional Medicine Society.
-Fiona has a wealth of experience within the professional skincare industry which includes working as the International Training Manager for Dermalogica, Corporate Trainer for Aspect and Cosmedix cosmeceuticals and former Managing Director and co-owner of leading Australian skincare brand Skinstitut and founder of Vita-sol nutraceuticals.
+Fiona Tuck is passionate about nutrition and skin and has over 25 years of experience in the professional skincare and wellness industry, known in the media as the myth buster.
+Fiona is an Author, Nutritional Medicine Practitioner, Skincare Expert, member of the British Dermatological Nursing Group and an accredited member of the Australian Traditional Medicine Society.
+Fiona has a wealth of experience within the professional skincare industry which includes working as the International Training Manager for Dermalogica, Corporate Trainer for Aspect and Cosmedix cosmeceuticals, Managing Director of Skinstitut and founder of Vita-sol nutraceuticals.
 Her experience ranges from nutrition client consulting, hands on skin treatments, industry educator to product innovation and development culminating in both brand and company development.

 Her smart, savvy and intuitive approach to business led her to launch and successfully grow Skinstitut, an Australian professional corrective skincare range.
 The Skinstitut concept of using therapeutic dosages of active ingredients minus the misleading marketing claims and astronomical mark up of regular professional skincare was an industry first, causing major disruption within the skincare arena.
 This resulted in a call for ingredient transparency, lower professional skincare prices and rapid consumer growth, with Skinstitut developing to become one of the most successful professional skincare brands in Australian history.
 Skinstitut was subsequently sold in 2017, along with sister company, Laser Clinics Australia to KKR, one of the world’s largest private equity groups.